Nyck de Vries: AlphaTauri (2023)

-De Vries was signed by Scuderia AlphaTauri for the 2023 season, replacing Alpine-bound Pierre Gasly.
+De Vries was signed by Scuderia AlphaTauri for the 2023 season, replacing Pierre Gasly, who left for Alpine.

 De Vries qualified 19th and finished 14th for the season-opening Bahrain Grand Prix and followed that result by qualifying 18th and finishing 14th at the Saudi Arabian Grand Prix.

-He qualified 15th making Q2 for the first time at the Australian Grand Prix but he retired from a chaotic race after Logan Sargeant crashed into the back of him taking both cars out and he was classified in 15th.
+De Vries qualified 15th making Q2 for the first time at the Australian Grand Prix but he retired from a chaotic race after Logan Sargeant crashed into the back of him taking both cars out and he was classified in 15th.
 De Vries crashed in qualifying for the Azerbaijan Grand Prix.
 He qualified last for the sprint and finished the shorter race 14th.
 He crashed out of the main race on lap 10 after clipping the wall at turn 5.
 In both the races that he retired from, teammate Yuki Tsunoda had scored points putting pressure on de Vries for his results to improve.

 De Vries qualified 15th in the Miami Grand Prix, out-qualifying teammate Tsunoda for the first time that year.
 He drove into the back of Lando Norris' McLaren at the start of the race, ending his chance of a good result.
 He finished the race 18th and 24 seconds behind Tsunoda.

 De Vries qualified 12th in Monaco and finished the race where he started in 12th but he beat Tsunoda for the first time that year in a race.
-De Vries qualified 14th in Spain out qualifying Tsunoda for the second time that year but he finished the race in 14th behind Tsunoda.
-De Vries Qualified and finished the race 18th in Canada whilst coming under criticism for forcing Kevin Magnussen off the road on lap 35.
+De Vries qualified 14th in Spain, out qualifying Tsunoda for the second time that year but he finished the race in 14th behind Tsunoda.
+De Vries qualified and finished the race 18th in Canada whilst coming under criticism for forcing Kevin Magnussen off the road on lap 35.

 De Vries qualified last for the Austrian Grand Prix but qualified 14th for the sprint and finished the shorter race 17th.
 He finished 17th in the main race after receiving a 15-second time penalty for numerous track limit infringements and another 5-second penalty for forcing Magnussen off track for the second race in a row.
 After the race, Magnussen said De Vries was driving like a desperate man.
 De Vries qualified 18th and finished 17th and last at the British Grand Prix.
-With 10 races of the season completed, de Vries was 20th and last in the drivers championship having scored 0 points whilst teammate Tsunoda had scored 2 points.
+With ten races of the season completed, de Vries was 20th and last in the drivers championship having scored no points whilst teammate Tsunoda had scored two points.

 Two days after the Silverstone race, de Vries was released by AlphaTauri with Daniel Ricciardo replacing him for the rest of the season.
 Prior to his dismissal, de Vries was criticised for his performance, most notably by Red Bull motorsport advisor Helmut Marko.
-The decision to dismiss De Vries halfway through his rookie season was criticised by several Dutch and Formula E racing drivers.
+The decision to dismiss de Vries halfway through his rookie season was criticised by several Dutch and Formula E racing drivers.